 Consider yourself an adventure traveller?
 Well, consider this.

-Armed with fat bikes, winter camping gear, and a host of supplies from food to inReach satellite communication devices, a group of four cyclists, photographers, and adventure travellers will be traversing James Bay and winter ice roads of Northeastern Ontario.
-They’re calling their expedition the “James Bay Descent.”
+Armed with fat bikes, winter camping gear, and a host of supplies from food to inReach satellite communication devices, a group of four cyclists, photographers, and adventure travellers traversed James Bay and winter ice roads of Northeastern Ontario in February 2019.
+They called their expedition the “James Bay Descent.”

 This is the trip of a lifetime, an adventurer traveller’s dream, and a challenge of epic proportions.
-They’re doing it for a good cause, and luckily, they’re bringing us all along for the ride!
+They did it for a good cause, and luckily, they brought us all along for the ride!

 The Hudson Bay Lowlands